dpitts00/ToddlerTown/PRIVACY.md

 # Privacy Policy for ToddlerTown

 We do not have access to any user information or data.
+Your personal data used in our apps will never be accessible to us.
 We do not collect any personal data from or about our app users.
+We do not share any data with any third parties.

 ## We Do Not Collect Personal Information for Any of Our Apps, including:
  - ToddlerTown